 José Tapas Bar Information

-To find out more about the restaurant go to the José Pizarro Website.
+To find out more about the restaurant, go to the José Pizarro Website.
 The restaurant is located at 104 Bermondsey Street, London SE1 3UB.
-The nearest bus, train and tube station is London Bridge or you can walk from Borough station.
-Current opening times listed are Monday to Saturday 12-22.30pm and Sunday 12-21.45pm.
+The nearest bus, train and tube station is London Bridge, or you can walk from Borough station.
+Check online for the current opening times.
 Enjoy!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: To Homeboy for treating me to this pre-birthday lunch!